mwydmuch/napkinXC/README.md

 Coming soon:

 - Possibility to use any binary classifier from Python.
-- Efficient prediction with a different threshold for each label (available in the master version).
 - Improved dataset loading in Python (available in the master version).
 - Raw versions of datasets from XML Repository.